NYSE Chairman Should Resign After Being Involved in Insider Trading Scandal

 0

-An insider trading accusation at the nation’s foremost stock exchange, the NYSE, is something that cannot be ignored.
+An insider trading accusation at the nation’s foremost stock exchange, the NYSE, cannot be ignored.

-That’s why the The Progressive Investor, a website that tracks corporate governance and individual investor protection issues, is calling for the resignation of the chairman of the New York Stock Exchange after the SEC named him in an unprecedented insider trading scheme along with his wife, a sitting US Senator.
+That’s why The Progressive Investor, a website that tracks corporate governance and individual investor protection issues, is calling for the resignation of the chairman of the New York Stock Exchange after the SEC named him and his wife, a sitting US senator, in an unprecedented insider trading scheme.

 NYSE chairman Jeff Sprecher is also the founder, chairman, and CEO of Intercontinental Exchange, Inc. (NYSE: ICE), the NYSE’s owner.

-“As the symbol of American capitalism, and the nation’s top corporate governance authority, these charges raise issues about conflicts-of-interest, self-dealing and give the appearance of impropriety.
+“As the symbol of American capitalism and the nation’s top corporate governance authority, these charges raise issues about conflicts of interest and self-dealing and give the appearance of impropriety.
 All this has damaged the reputation of the nation’s public company marketplace and its listed companies.
 NYSE-listed companies that value transparency and corporate governance should be very concerned when their shares trade on an exchange that tolerates insider trading.”

 The eyes of institutional and individual investors should all be focused on the NYSE board to see if they have the backbone to address these serious charges.

-Epstein, a former NYSE employee and served as managing director of marketing for the New York Futures Exchange, a NYSE subsidiary, said in the NYSE’s history it has only been involved in a few financial acts of impropriety.
+Epstein, a former NYSE employee who served as managing director of marketing for the New York Futures Exchange, an NYSE subsidiary, said the NYSE has only been involved in a few financial acts of impropriety in its history.

 The first was in 1933 when NYSE chairman Richard Whitney was involved in an embezzlement scandal.
-The second was in 2004 when NYSE Chairman Richard Grasso was accused of violating New York’s Not-for-Profit Corporation Law and misleading its board of directors in the award of an excessive compensation package of $187 million.
+The second was in 2004 when NYSE Chairman Richard Grasso was accused of violating New York’s Not-for-Profit Corporation Law and misleading its board of directors by awarding an excessive compensation package of $187 million.

 In an article on his site, Epstein said Sprecher violated a few NYSE rules: